Negotiating New or Amending a CSA

 • Cash and collateral workflows

-Where appropriate, we design models leveraging dealer infrastructure or third-party providers to minimise internal build.
+Where appropriate, we leverage dealer infrastructure or third-party providers to minimise internal build and accelerate implementation.

 Why Our Experience Matters

-This is an unusually opaque and specialist market.
+XVA negotiations is an unusually opaque and specialist market.
 Experience on the inside matters.
+Outcomes are driven as much by behaviour and incentives as by theory.

 Our team combines: